 Under the Code of Ethics, certain classes of securities (such as open-end mutual funds, ETFs, non-dollar securities, U.S. Treasury investments, Government/Agency bonds and other asset classes not utilized by GW Capital's investment strategies) have been designated as exempt transactions.
 There are limited circumstances where a supervised person is permitted to hold the same security owned by one of our clients.
+For example an employee invested in a security where the market capitalization has increased and the security is now considered an eligible security for GW Capital's investment strategies, or an employee owned the security prior to joining the firm.
+In these situations, the employee is provided the opportunity to sell the security.
+If the employee chooses to hold the security, the employee is required to hold the security until the clients of GW Capital no longer owns the same security.
 The trading activity of GW Capital's supervised persons is monitored under the Code of Ethics.

-GW Capital believes that our Code of Ethics is reasonably designed to prevent certain personal securities trading and other potential conflicts of interests between GW Capital, the firm's supervised persons, and its clients.
+GW Capital believes that our Code of Ethics is reasonably designed to prevent certain personal securities transactions and other potential conflicts of interests between GW Capital, the firm's supervised persons, and its clients.
 However, clients should be aware that no set of rules can possibly eliminate all potential conflicts of interest in trading or other matters.